CSDA Frequently Asked Questions

 An awardee must devote 75% of their professional time to research, but there is no minimum effort requirement for the CSDA project itself.
 Holding a K award or other career development awards does not preclude the applicant from receiving a CSDA grant.

 I have been successful in obtaining other research funding.
 Will this hurt my chances in getting an award?

-No. Candidates will not be penalized for having other career development awards, but there can be no budgetary overlap between the proposed aims of the CSDA research and those of other awards.
+Reviewers are instructed not to penalize applicants for having other sources of funding.
+If concurrent sources of funding exist, there must be no budgetary overlap between the proposed aims of the CSDA research and those of other awards.

 I have a National Institutes of Health K series award or other research support.
 Can I propose the same scientific aims?